tearust/tea-docs/Blog/TEA_Project_Intro.md

 ![](../res/s10.jpg)

 The TEA project not only leverages, but also extends and enhances the aforementioned technologies.
 For client blockchains, the TEA project can be a layer-2 trusted computing oracle.
-TEA serves client blockchains by offloading complex computation to TEA's layer-2 allowing clients to focus on business logic only.
+TEA serves client blockchains by offloading complex computation to TEA's layer-2, allowing clients to focus on business logic only.
 These complex computations would be either too slow or too expensive to run on traditional blockchains.

 Smart contracts can send computing tasks to the TEA network as if it were an asynchronous internal RPC call inside their blockchain.
-The TEA network then does the heavy lifting and finally sends the result back to the client blockchain with a series of Proof of Trust signatures.
-The client blockchain can easily verify those PoT to trust the outcome, and then resume the intended smart contract process.
+The TEA network then does the heavy lifting and sends the result back to the client blockchain with a series of Proof of Trust signatures.
+The client blockchain can easily verify the PoT to trust the outcome, and then resume the intended smart contract process.
 This method opens up to ability to execute a lot of complex business logic that was previously considered impossible.

-# Turn IPFS (Inter Planet File System) to new definition IPFS(Inter Planet Function Services)
+# IPFS redefined

 ![](../res/s11.jpg)